szu2017222/kappa_effect_project/README.md

 spring/summer 2023
-research engineer in Auditory Perception and Neuroscience Lab (big thanks to PI Anahita Mehta) these are some files I created in the lab
+research engineer in Auditory Perception and Neuroscience Lab (big thanks to PI Dr. Anahita Mehta) these are some files I created in the lab